 Handel and Haydn Society Quartet

 Founded in 1815, Handel and Haydn is is the oldest continuously performing arts organization in the country.
-Handel and Haydn vocal quartet offers vocal music performances for schools and other educational settings in Massachusetts.
+Handel and Haydn vocal quartet offers vocal music performances introducing opera, oratorio and musical theater for schools and other educational settings in Massachusetts.

 Voices of the Stage

-Members of the renowned Handel and Haydn Society Chorus present vocal performances in the genres of opera, oratorio, and musical theatre as an introduction to music of the stage.
-The H+H Vocal Quartet and pianist perform vocal music representing various historical eras selected by students in a quiz show format.
+Members of the renowned Handel and Haydn Society Chorus present vocal performances in the genres of opera, oratorio, and musical theater as an introduction to music of the stage.
+The H + H Vocal Quartet and pianist perform vocal music representing various historical eras selected by students in a quiz show format.
 The informal classroom setting encourages students to respond directly to the music, and promotes interaction between students and musicians.

 Target Grades: 3-12